-This creamy vegetable rice soup is nourishing, delicious and incredibly easy to prepare!
+This creamy vegetable rice soup is nourishing, delicious, and incredibly easy to prepare!
 It’ll warm ya right to your toes.
-Serve with a hunk of buttery bread for one belly satisfying meal.
+Serve with a hunk of buttery bread for one satisfying meal.

 Bringing you another creamy vegetable soup today!

 If you follow along Girl Heart Food, you know how much I love soup, especially in the middle of winter.

 Can’t stop.
 Won’t stop.

 This one has ‘cozy’ written all over it and I’ve already made it about 10 times so far this year!

 It’s super thick, lush and belly warming.
 With all those vegetables, it’s bound to fill ya up.

 Snow clearing?
 You’ll want this soup.